Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 for example, if using Precision Attack with a dagger at 13th level, instead of rolling +5d4, you would instead roll +5d6.

-You have mastered the art of clearing your mind to focus on just your
+You have mastered the art of clearing your mind to focus on just your targets.
+If one of your

-weapon once at each target you selected; roll once with advantage and apply that
+your DEX) to very quickly draw and fire your weapon once at each target you selected; roll once

-roll to all of these shots.
-You can do this twice between night's and day's rests.
+with advantage and apply that roll to all of these shots.
+You can do this twice between night's

 Prerequisite: Taking Initiative